 Today, our BrightCloud intelligent service has a database of 22+ billion IP addresses and URLs on the Internet that are potentially risky.
 Those are URLs that have been known to be hacked or contain malware.
 We capture these and provide access to companies so they could call it in real time and identify if a URL or an IP address is secure or risky.
 Our media management solution integrated into machine learning can identify images and allow you to give contextual analysis of an image that gets stored into our digital asset management solution.

 We’re coming up with a new solution, and we call it Magellan Risk Guard, which manages the Magellan crawlers.
 If I asked you: You have a document management system and you’re the CIO, do you know how many documents you have and what is the size of that document?
 You’ll tell me: “Of course I know.
-I have 7.3 million documents and they are taking three terabytes or five petabytes,” or whatever that information is.
+I have 7.3 million documents and they are taking 3 terabytes or 5 petabytes,” or whatever that information is.
 That’s easy to answer.

 But if I tell you, depending on the country you live in, the regulations that the government has imposed, do you know if anybody is storing offensive political material in your documents?
 Or offensive imagery in your images?
 Or obscene language that could be a liability for your company?